ztw17/programming-univbasics-4-nested-hashes-lab/README.md

 ```

 **Hint:** In some of these methods, you will need to alter `programmer_hash`,
-then make sure to _return_ the entire hash, not just the altered value.
+then make sure to _return_ the entire `Hash`, not just the altered value.

 ## Conclusion

-Adding and updating data in a nested hash is just like adding and updating a
+Adding and updating data in a nested `Hash` is just like adding and updating a
-normal hash.
+normal `Hash`.
 If we know the structure, it is just a matter of using the right
 combination of keys.

 As we see examples of more complex data structures, we'll start to encounter
-situations where we aren't 100% of the structure of a hash.
+situations where we aren't 100% of the structure of a `Hash`.
 This is one reason
-why getting familiar with programmatically changing hash data is critical - we
+why getting familiar with programmatically changing `Hash` data is critical - we
-won't always be able to _see_ the hash we're changing.
+won't always be able to _see_ the `Hash` we're changing.
 Instead, we'll have to
-write logic that and correctly handles accessing and updating hash data in a
+write logic that and correctly handles accessing and updating `Hash` data in a
 more abstracted way.